nizam0768/IELTS-Web-App/README.md

 3. After running the command.
 The EF Core will apply the migration in your databbase and will create the tables.
 4. Now, you can run the application and checkout the new features.
 Happy Learning 😊.

+-----------Writing Section - A --------------------
+1. We have integrated the writing section with AI model powered by Meta.
+2. Create your account on hugging face.
+Generate Read Only Token.
+3. Replace HF_Token by the generated key.
+Go to the Writing.razor page. find HF_Token and replace with hugging face token that you have generated from hugging face.